 I. Love.
 You.

 Did I also mention I love it spicy?!
 I’ve been on a real spicy kick lately.
 There is something about heat and flavor of chipotle peppers in adobo that has me quite obsessed.
 And it doesn’t even matter if it’s breakfast, because I can make breakfast spicy too!

-Then just smash and peel the three cloves of garlic.
+Then just smash and peel the 3 cloves of garlic.

-Then along with two chipotle peppers and adobo sauce, about two teaspoons.
+Then along with two chipotle peppers and adobo sauce, about 2 teaspoons.

 *note: as of recently, I’ve omitted the red pepper flakes and cayenne pepper from the recipe.
 There’s enough spice from the chipotles, that it’s unnecessary to add these spices.

-Next, pour in the two tablespoons of olive oil…
+Lastly, pour in the 2 tablespoons of olive oil…

 Then squish the bag until the sauce coats the shrimp evenly and let those hang out for 20 minutes.